mikewiner/portfolio-pie/README.md

 ### To do list

 - Creating inputable values for crypto/stock (removing const.js)
-- daily gains and losses
+- daily gains and losses (halfway down)
 - Menu functionality
 - Storing those values in state (local storage)
 - Sign in feature for added security (next-auth? jwt?)